deburau/AmazonVineExplorer/README.md

 ##### [2025-08-xx] - Version 0.11.25
 *  Fix: last_chance queue availability for vine sites that use it (thank you adripo)
+*  Fix: show Gelesen button all pagination elements (thank you adripo)

 ##### [2025-08-12] - Version 0.11.24
 *  Fast scan now is started more often, after about 15 pages, or 15 * ([Background Scan Per Page Min Delay] + [Background Scan Randomness per Page] / 2).
 Before it was five minutes